vizality-community/suggestions/.github/ISSUE_TEMPLATE/theme_request.md

 ---
 name: Theme Request
 about: Request a new theme
-title: 'Short description of the theme'
+title: '[Short description of the theme]'
 labels: theme, pending review
 assignees: ''